Thе appellants appeal the grant of a summary judgment for the appellees raising the following two issues for our determination:

 The Police

-Tittle's § 1983 claim against Officer Mosley is based upon the allegation that she was aware of Tittle's suicidal tendencies, yet failed to communicate the problem to the officials at the county jail.
-Similar claims were rejected in Freedman, supra, and Davidson, supra.
-In Davidson, the Supreme Court found that the failure of prison officials to take action after being informed of menacing overtures toward the plaintiff by another prisoner constituted mere negligence, rather than the type of abuse of governmental power proscribed by the Due Process Clause.
-Id.
-474 U.S. at 347-348, 106 S. Ct. at 670.
+the Supreme Court found that the failure of prison officials to take action after being informed of menacing overtures toward the plaintiff by another prisoner constituted mere negligence, rather than the type of abuse of governmental pоwer proscribed by the Due Process Clause.

 Citing Davidson, the Third Circuit in Freedman held that a probation officer’s failure to inform jail officers that Freedman had attempted suicide on a previous occasion was merely negligent, and affirmed the district court’s dismissal of the claim against the probation officer.
 Id. at 1117.
 There is nothing in this case to distinguish Mosley’s actions (or inactions) from those of the probation officer in Freedman.
 Accordingly, we affirm the trial court’s entry of summary judgment as to Officer Mosley.

-Tittle's § 1983 claim against the City of Fort Wayne is based upon its failure to adequately train its officers or to implement policies which would effectively guard against jail suicides.[4]
-Appellant's brief at 25-26.
+Tittle’s § 1983 claim against the City of Fort Wayne is based upon its failure to adequately train its officers or to implement policies which would effectively guard against jail suicides.
+4 Appellant's brief at 25-26.

-In City of Canton v.
-Harris, supra note 2, the Supreme Court held that "the inadequacy of police training may serve as a basis for § 1983 liability only where the failure to train amounts to deliberate indifference to the rights of persons with whom the police come into contact."
-Id.
-474 U.S. at 388, 109 S. Ct. at 1204.
-Tittle bases her claim on the absence of a standard operating procedure or protocol to be followed by the Fort Wayne Police Department when a suspect or arrestee displays suicidal tendencies, the absence of a written policy or procedure manual on suicide prevention, and non-existent or inadequate training as a result of the lack of policies, procedures, or protocol with respect to arrestee suicides.
+note 2, the Supreme Court held that “the inadequacy of police training may serve as a basis for § 1983 liability only where the failure to train amounts to deliberate indifference to the rights of persons with whom the police come into contact.”

-Although Officer Mosely did testify in her deposition that there was no specific procedure to be followed in reporting conduct to the deputies in charge of the lockup, she also indicated that it was the custom of officers on the department to report abnormal behavior or known suicidal tendencies to the authorities at the lockup.
-She indicated that she relied on her fifteen years of experience on the police force when determining what kind of information would be relevant to the deputies indicating that an arrestee was suicidal.
+Although Officer Mosely did testify in her deposition that there was no specific procedure to be followed in reporting conduct to the deputies in charge of the lockup, she also indicated that it was the custom of officers on the department to report abnormal behavior, or known suicidal tendencies to the authorities at the lockup.
+She indicated that she relied on her fifteen years of experience on the police force when determining what kind of information would be relevant to the deputiеs indicating that an arrestee was suicidal.
 She also stated that she encountered nothing in her interview with Terry that would indicate to her that he was suicidal.
 We cannot find that the failure of the police department to enact specific guidelines constituted deliberate indifference or evidenced inadequate training.
-Officer Mosely was operating within the general guideline that if she observed anything unusual about the arrestee's behavior, she should pass that information on to the deputies.
+Officer Mosely was operating within the general guideline that if she observed anything unusual about the arres-tee’s behavior, she should pass that information on to the deputies.
 She was able to give examples of behavior which she would consider indicative of suicidal tendencies.
 The Director of Medical Services at the jail indicated that information regarding suicidal tendencies had been communicated to jail officials by Fort Wayne Police officers on previous occasions.
 Finally, we do not find it relevant that the guidelines were not written.

-With respect to Officer Mosely's failure to relate the contents of her subsequent *1071 conversation with Terry's mother about his prior suicide attempt, we find the following language from City of Canton to be relevant to our inquiry:
+With respect to Officer Mosely’s failure to relate the contents of her subse *1071 quent conversation with Terry’s mother about his prior suicide attempt, we find the following language from City of Canton to be relevant to our inquiry:

-In resolving the issue of a city's liability, the focus must be on adequacy of the training program in relation to the tasks the particular officer must perform.
-That a particular officer may be unsatisfactorily trained will not alone suffice to fasten liability on the city, for the officer's shortcomings may have resulted from factors other than a faulty training program.
+In resolving the issue of a city’s liability, the focus must be on adequacy of the training program in relation to the tasks the particular officer must perform.
+That a particular officer may be unsatisfactorily trained will not alone suffice to fasten liability on the city, for the officer’s shortcomings may have resulted from factors other than a faulty training program.
 [Citations omitted.]
 It may be, for example, that an otherwise sound program has occasionally been negligently administered.
-Neither will it suffice to prove that an injury or accident could have been avoided if an officer had had better or more training, sufficient to equip him to avoid the particular injurycausing conduct.
+Neither will it suffice to prove that an injury or accident could have been avoided if an officer had had better or more training, sufficient to equip him to avoid the particular injury-causing conduct.
 Such a claim could be made about almost any encounter resulting in injury, yet not condemn the adequacy of the program to enable officers to respond properly to the usual and recurring situations with which they must deal.
 And plainly, adequately trained officers occasionally make mistakes; the fact that they do says little about the training program or the legal basis for holding the city liable.

 In sum, we find no evidence of a deliberate indifference on the part of the city toward arrestees with suicidal tendencies, nor do we find even a shred of evidence of a city policy not to prevent jail suicide.
 The trial court properly granted summary judgment for the city dismissing Tittle's § 1983 claim.